MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

     - **Registration subscription ID**: The Azure subscription ID registered and associated to Azure Stack
     - **Registration resource group**: The Azure resource group in the associated subscription containing the Azure Stack resources.

-4. Use the Azure portal to view the Azure Stack app registrations.
-Sign in to the Azure portal using an account associated to the subscription you used to register Azure Stack.
-Switch to the tenant associated with Azure Stack.
+4. You can use the Azure portal to view the Azure Stack app registrations, and veryify that the registration succeeded.
+Sign in to the [Azure portal](https://portal.azure.com) using an account associated to the subscription you used to register Azure Stack.
+Select **All resources**, enable the **Show hidden types** checkbox, and select the registration name.
 5. Navigate to **Azure Active Directory > App registrations > View all applications**.

     ![App registrations](media/azure-stack-registration/app-registrations.png)